FreeRTOS/iot-reference-stm32u5/README.md

 ```
 aws s3 cp <image binary path> s3://<s3 bucket for image>/
 ```
-Get the latest s3 file version of the binary image by executing the command below:
+Get the latest s3 file version of the binary image by executing the command below.
+The command returns an array of json structs containing details of all version.
+To get the latest version ID, look for `VersionId` field in the json struct where `isLatest` field is `true`.

 ```
-aws s3api  list-object-versions --bucket <s3 bucket for image > --prefix <image binary name>
+aws s3api  list-object-versions --bucket <s3 bucket for image> --prefix <image binary name>
 ```

 3. Create a new OTA Update job configuration json file (Example: ota-update-job-config.json) in your filesystem as below.
 Substitue the parameters with the output obtained from steps above.